Experienced Attorneys Litigating Probate Disputes

 Contact an established probate litigation law firm

 Don’t add to your emotional loss by losing out on your loved one’s legacy.
-Call Kaplovitz and Associates today at 888-578-3572 or contact us online to schedule a consultation at our Pontiac, Michigan office.
+Call Kaplovitz and Associates, PC today at 888-578-3572 or contact us online to schedule a consultation at our Pontiac, Michigan office.